 Red Barrett made a solid contribution to the 1948 Braves pitching staff, as both a spot starter and reliever.
-He appeared in 34 games with a 7-8 record and an impressive ERA of 3.65, besting both ace hurler Warren Spahn’s earned run average of 3.73 and the league average of 3.84.
+He appeared in 34 games with a 7-8 record and an impressive ERA of 3.65 (although he did not qualify for the ERA title), besting both ace hurler Warren Spahn’s earned run average of 3.73 and the league average of 3.84.
 Overall, Charles Henry “Red” Barrett’s major league career spanned 12 years, starting in 1937 with the Cincinnati Reds and finishing with the Braves in 1949.

 While his lifetime record was an even 69-69, he earned a page in the record books when he threw only 58 pitches for the Braves in a complete game.
 It was a 2-0 win over Bucky Walters and the Cincinnati Reds in a one hour, 15 minute affair the evening of August 10, 1944, at Cincinnati’s Crosley Field.
 During the historic outing Barrett’s pitching included 13 groundouts, five fly balls, three popups in fair territory, four foul pop outs, and two line-drive outs.
 Barrett threw an average of two offerings per batter faced, giving up singles to Gee Walker and Eddie Miller.
 Known for his fast pace on the mound, the redhead faced only 29 batters and neither walked nor struck out a man.
 According to his son Bob Barrett, when Red was asked how it was that this game went so fast, “He would always answer that the other pitcher was working just as fast, and without him the record would never have been set.”1